 For the four-year course leading to certificate or to the Th.M. degree, a minimum of 200 grade points is required.
-For work in the Graduate School, a minimum grade of B is required for credit in all courses fulfilling requirements for graduation with an average of at least 2 grade points per hour.
+An average grade of B, 2 grade points per hour, is required for all fourth-year courses.
+For work in the Graduate School, a minimum grade of B is required for credit in each course fulfilling requirements for graduation with an average of at least 2 grade points per hour.
 Grades of each semester are considered as a separate unit, but it is necessary to secure credit in Greek 300B before credit is recognized in Greek 300A, and similarly, credit must be established in Hebrew 202 before credit is recognized in Hebrew 201.